 How to Do What You Love & Get Paid for It

-The video gaming industry has caught on amongst both teenagers and adults alike and has created numerous jobs for people who find themselves addicted to the process.
+The video gaming industry has caught on among both teenagers and adults alike and has created numerous jobs for people who find themselves fascinated by the process.
 Talk about following your passion!

 To get started there are also many internships available in the field of video gaming such as those at Sony and TimeGate Studios.